-Student Learning Outcomes (SLOs) for the institution and information for all academic programs are published in the College Catalog (I.C-1) and posted on the website.
-Course level SLOs are published in the course syllabi (I.C-2), which are posted to the Banner course registration system and available to students as they choose their classes.
-Over the 2018/19 academic year, the SLOs and SLO assessment process will be moving over to the CurriQunet platform, making this information more searchable and accessible.
+Student Learning Outcomes (SLOs) for the institution and information for all academic programs are published in the College Catalog (I.C-18) and posted on the website.
+Course level SLOs are published in the course syllabi (I.C-7), which are posted to the Banner course registration system and available to students as they choose their classes.
+Over the 2018/19 academic year, the SLOs and SLO assessment process will be moving over to the curriQunet platform, making this information more searchable and accessible.

-In preparation for this change, work was done over the summer of 2018 to ensure the accuracy of information in CurriQunet.
+In preparation for this change, work was done over the summer of 2018 to ensure the accuracy of information in curriQunet.
 This initiative was led by the Director of Public Information, with support from the Dean of Research, Planning and Institutional Effectiveness and the Director of Institutional Technology.
-An outside consultant was hired to go through the CurriQunet database, the DegreeWorks platform, and the Chancellor's Office Program Inventory, compare them, and identify any discrepancies in the information contained in the three systems.
+An outside consultant was hired to go through the curriQunet database, the DegreeWorks platform, and the Chancellor's Office Program Inventory, compare them, and identify any discrepancies in the information contained in the three systems.
 This information was then shared with the Vice President of Academic Affairs who took the lead on making the corrections necessary to ensure accuracy and compliance across the three systems.
-The data clean-up occured over Fall 2018 and the online CurriQunet-based catalog went live for Spring 2019 (I.C-3).
+The data clean-up occurred over Fall 2018.